Church of St Peter, Arlesey: History

 Internal evidence dates the church to originally be from the 12th century, as only a nave.
 Aisles were later added in the 13th and 14th centuries.

 In the 1600s, the original tower collapsed and was replaced by a small wooden belfry for many years.

-A nearby building that used to serv as a vestry, chapel and school was demolished in 1855 and replaced by the current vestry.
+A nearby building that used to serve as a vestry, chapel and school was demolished in 1855 and replaced by the current vestry.

-The current tower was built in 1877.
+The current replacement tower was built in 1877.

 Architecture

 The nave is 64 feet long by 17 feet wide.
 The chancel adds 16 feet in length with a width of 26 feet.
 The two aisles add around 10 ft each.
 The modern tower is around 12 feet square.